kwpick18/DataViz_Final_Project/updates.md

 ## April 11th (off day)

 I changed my approach on my second panel of the slide to make it easier to read and vizualize.
 I ran into some trouble when trying to manipulate the data enough to have it make sense in a visualization and be helpful by i think it looks good.
 I changed the color scales on my bar chart but doesn't seem to be affecting the color.
 Ill have to figure that out for wednesday.

+## April 13th (no class)

+I've been attempting for a while now to add another reactive table to my second panel but am getting mixed up with some of my previous naming of data sets I want to use.
+I thought I had it correct but it still doesn't seem to be working.
+I will continue to attempt to make it work over the weekend with success hopefully.